lightnonstop/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script prints the absolute path name of a the current working directory
+0-current_working_directory script prints the absolute path name of a the current working directory